aka: Video Will

 - On "How I Met Your Mother", Barney's video will is on a porn tape and states he wants Ted to recreate Weekend at Bernie's for his corpse (Hopefully his corpse will be in good condition for his au natural funeral), brags to Marshall that he's Ted's best friend while somehow predicting where Marshall will sit, and including some homemade porn for Ted.

-- Steve Jinks does this in Warehouse 13 when he goes under cover, leaving a message for the others in case he gets killed.
+- Steve Jinks does this in Warehouse 13 when he goes under cover, leaving a message for the others in case he gets killed (he gets better).

 "Hey guys.
 Bad news is that if you're watching this, I'm probably screwed, so I'll keep it short."